nerd-bear/CRAC/README.md

 ## Contributing

-We welcome contributions!
+We welcome and love contributions!
 Please feel free to submit a Pull Request.

 ## Support